 ASC 820-10 defines fair value, establishes a framework for measuring fair value and requires disclosures about fair value measurements.
 ASC 820-10 defines fair value as the price that the Company would receive upon selling an investment or pay to transfer a liability in an orderly transaction to a market participant in the principal or most advantageous market for the investment.
 ASC 820-10 emphasizes that valuation techniques maximize the use of observable market inputs and minimize the use of unobservable inputs.
-Inputs refer broadly to the assumptions that market participants would use in pricing an asset or liability, including assumptions about risk.
-Inputs may be observable or unobservable.
-Observable inputs are inputs that reflect the assumptions market participants would use in pricing an asset or liability developed based on market data obtained from sources independent of the Company.
+Inputs refer broadly to the assumptions that market participants would use in pricing an asset or liability, including assumptions market participants would use in pricing an asset or market data obtained from sources independent of the Company.
 Unobservable inputs are inputs that reflect the Company's assumptions about the assumptions market participants would use in pricing an asset or liability developed based on the best information available in the circumstances.

-- Level 1 Valuations based on unadjusted quoted prices in active markets for identical assets or liabilities that the Company has the ability to access. - Level 2 Valuations based on unadjusted quoted prices in markets that are not active or for which all significant inputs are observable, either directly or indirectly. - Level 3 Valuations based on inputs that are unobservable and significant to the overall fair value measurement.
+Level 1 - Valuations based on unadjusted quoted prices in active markets for identical assets or liabilities that the Company has the ability to access.

+Level 2 - Valuations based on unadjusted quoted prices in markets that are not active or for which all significant inputs are observable, either directly or indirectly.

+Level 3 - Valuations based on inputs that are unobservable and significant to the overall fair value measurement.
 The inputs into the determination of fair value may require significant management judgment or estimation.